Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 In Q2 and Q3 10-Q filings, US GAAP requires cash flow statements to report year-to-date totals.
 Computing a clean quarterly time series requires subtracting the prior quarter — every time, for every issuer, for every line item.

-Example: operating cash flow
+Example: operating cash flowtext

 Period numeric_value (YTD) derived_quarterly_value